hschwane/hschwane.github.io/_pages/about.md

 Usually I write code in` C/C++` or` python`.
 I am most experienced with` computer graphics`,` gpu programming` and scientific` simulation` and` visualization`.
 I have also worked with embedded systems and microcontrollers, UI and websites.
 Check out the [projects](projects) section for a selection of my public projects.
 Many other programming languages have crossed my path and I am quick to try a new tool for a project, as the basic skills of programming and software engineering carry over well.

 Starting from April you can hire me for your project on a contract basis.
+Send me an email if you are interested.
 I also like to teach, give talks, and provide private [tutoring](tutoring) in programming and computer science.

 Before studying Computational Visualistics I worked in video production, where I have accuired some skills in `graphics design`,` photograpy` and` videography`.
 I am happy to offer those alongside my programming work.